Plymouth police identify mother accused of stabbing 12-year-old son

-PLYMOUTH, MA (WHDH) — Police are investigating after a mother stabbed her 12-year-old son in the neck in Plymouth Wednesday before apparently turning the knife on herself, officials said.
+PLYMOUTH, Mass.
+(WHDH) — Police are investigating after a mother stabbed her 12-year-old son in the neck in Plymouth Wednesday before apparently turning the knife on herself, officials said.

 The stabbing happened at 420 Little Sandy Pond Road, Plymouth police said.
 While officers were responding to the house, the department received another call around 7 a.m. from a little boy, who said he had been stabbed, according to Police Chief Michael E. Botieri.